 Our actions will speak louder than you can hide.

-Yes, you know our secrets, and you are one of us.
+Yes, you know our secrets, for you are one of us.

 You have unknowingly carried our message your entire life.